JanielFranz/diligence-app/README.md

 ### Screening (Cruce con Listas de Alto Riesgo)
 - Option available per supplier in the table.
 - Opens a **Material UI Modal** with:
-    - Checkbox selection for sources (OFAC, EU, UN).
+    - Checkbox selection for sources (OFAC, WolrdBank).
     - Automatic API call once the user selects the sources.
-- Displays results in a dynamic table:
+- Displays results in a dynamic table
-    - Fuente
-    - Nombre Coincidente
-    - Tipo de Coincidencia
-    - Nivel de Riesgo
-    - Detalles

 ### User Experience
 - SPA routing handled by React Router.